learning-unlimited/ESP-Website/docs/admin/releases/06/README.rst

 - Expensive database queries that used to occur during student registration workflows were found and eliminated.
 This should improve the performance during registration.

+- Display improvements to scheduling checks: it is now possible to load each check independently of others, refresh individual checks, sort, and hide rows.

+- Added room numbers to teacher check-in for all timeblocks.

+- Many miscellaneous bug fixes.

+- Many behind-the-scenes changes to make the site easier to work on, improve performance, and enable future improvements.